Stephen-Njuguna/Stephen-Njuguna/README.md

 - 👋 Hi, I’m @Stephen-Njuguna
 - 👀 I’m interested in ... data science
 - 🌱 I’m currently learning ...data science
 - 💞️ I’m looking to collaborate on ...
+Object Oriented Programming
 - 📫 How to reach me ... stephenjugunam@gmail.com
-vghvfgvfggfyyucfyvyg

 <!---
 Stephen-Njuguna/Stephen-Njuguna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.